ArnabhS/upi_bus_project/README.md

 Outdated Payment Systems:
-Solution: Implement a UPI-based payment system to replace traditional cash transactions and paper tickets, streamlining the payment process and reducing transaction times.
+ Implement a UPI-based payment system to replace traditional cash transactions and paper tickets, streamlining the payment process and reducing transaction times.
 Lack of Digital Options:
-Solution: Introduce a comprehensive digital payment system that leverages UPI technology, providing passengers with convenient and accessible cashless payment options.
+ Introduce a comprehensive digital payment system that leverages UPI technology, providing passengers with convenient and accessible cashless payment options.
 Security Concerns:
 Solution: Incorporate robust security measures into the UPI payment system, ensuring the protection of sensitive financial information and building trust among passengers.
 Inefficient Fare Calculation: